 "There’s a journey that everyone else goes through and a general willingness to share in a non-compete environment.
 You always want Irish companies to succeed.”

 Fixing ground transportation for the last mile is the engine that will power the kind of seamless intermodal travel we expect for the near future.
 CityHook has developed a solution.

 Kevin O’Shaughnessy and Tommaso Solesin co-founded CityHook in 2011 to solve the niggling problem of finding local transport in unfamiliar cities.

-With the emergence of IATA’s NDC standard and the growth of APIs in the travel sector, O’Shaughnessy believes the ability to help travelers make the right connections will grow as well.
+With the emergence of IATA’s NDC standard and the growth of APIs in the travel industry, O’Shaughnessy believes the ability to help travellers make the right connections will grow as well.

 "We’re also at the beginning, and digital platforms do not deliver on expectations—airlines are kind of catching up—but passengers will expect a full app-based experience.
 We’re trying to make transportation as digital and easy-to-use as possible.”

 O’Shaughnessy says that being part of Ireland’s travel technology ecosystem makes it easier to solve problems that might stump others.